Paulmicha/common-web-tools/README.md

 cwt/extensions/file_registry/instance/start.hook.sh
 cwt/test/start.hook.sh
 ```

+This result will differ when more extensions are enabled, added and/or removed.

 Additional parameters allow to target specific subjects and/or actions.
 See `cwt/utilities/hook.sh` for detailed examples on using the `hook()` function.